 In this type of asexual reproduction, the parent organism divides itself into two unequal parts.
 Budding can occur in both unicellular and multi-cellular organisms.

-Illustration of a budding in hydra, a multi-cellular organism
+Illustration of budding in hydra, a multi-cellular organism

 It begins by developing a small bud (outgrowth) of a side of the parent organism.
-The bud may develop from any part of the organism, but in most cases, there are special areas on the parent organisms that promotes bud development.
+The bud may develop from any part of the organism.
+In most cases, there are special areas on the parent organisms that promote bud development.
 Then the bud breaks off as a completely new organism.
-Organisms such as yeast (unicellular organism), hydra (multicellular organism, sponges and some worms (flatworm) reproduce in this way.
+Organisms such as yeast (unicellular organism), hydra (multicellular organism), sponges, and some worms (flatworm) reproduce in this way.
 The two new organisms will have identical DNA.

-Illustration of a budding in yeast, a uni-cellular organism
+Illustration of budding in yeast, a unicellular organism

-In yeast, the mature cells are larger and oval/spherical in shape.
-The cell develops the tiny bulb, then the nucleus divides itself and attaches itself to the daughter bud and finally separates into a new individual.
+In yeast, the mature cells are larger and oval/spherical.
+The cell develops the tiny bulb, then the nucleus divides itself and attaches itself to the daughter bud, and finally separates into a new individual.